mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/operation_flow.md

 ```

 ## Wallet API
-Aside from the Contract API, Taquito provides the ability for our users to interact with the Mavryk blockchain via the Wallet API.
+Aside from the Contract API, Webmavryk provides the ability for our users to interact with the Mavryk blockchain via the Wallet API.
 The Wallet API is functionally similar to the Contract API, but it delegates several actions to the wallet (i.e. signing operations).

 ### Installing the Wallet API
-The Wallet API is part of the `@mavrykdynamics/taquito` package, so the installation method is the exact same as the Contract API in the section above.
+The Wallet API is part of the `@mavrykdynamics/webmavryk` package, so the installation method is the exact same as the Contract API in the section above.

-Once you have installed the `@mavrykdynamics/taquito` package into your project, however, you will need to install additional packages to use the Wallet API.
+Once you have installed the `@mavrykdynamics/webmavryk` package into your project, however, you will need to install additional packages to use the Wallet API.

 We work closely with the Beacon team to provide a seamless integration with the Beacon wallet.
 To install the Beacon wallet, run the following command:

 ```
-npm install @mavrykdynamics/taquito-beacon-wallet
+npm install @mavrykdynamics/webmavryk-beacon-wallet

 ```